Driving Licence (film)

-Driving Licence is a 2019 Indian Malayalam-language comedy drama film directed by Lal Jr, written by Sachy and produced by Prithviraj Productions and Magic Frames.
-It stars Prithviraj Sukumaran and Suraj Venjaramoodu.
-The story follows film actor Hareendran who wants a driving licence urgently and his ardent fan, Motor Vehicle Inspector Kuruvila Joseph, agrees on delivering it illegally, but their rendezvous does not go well, on the contrary, a feud develops between them that takes a toll on each other's personal and professional lives.
+Driving Licence is a 2019 Indian Malayalam-language satirical comedy drama film directed by Lal Jr, written by Sachy and produced by Prithviraj Productions and Magic Frames.
+It stars Prithviraj Sukumaran and Suraj Venjaramood.
+The story follows film actor Hareendran who wants a driving licence urgently and his ardent fan, Motor Vehicle Inspector Kuruvila Joseph, agrees on delivering it illegally, but their rendezvous does not go well, on the contrary, a feud develops between them that takes a toll on the personal and professional lives of both.

 Driving Licence was released in India on 20 December 2019 and internationally from 25 December 2019.
 The film met with a positive response from critics and was a commercial success at the box office.
+The film was remade in Hindi as Selfiee (2023) starring Akshay Kumar and Emraan Hashmi in lead roles.